Propagation of Singularity with Normally Hyperbolic Trapping: Introduction

-In this paper we prove propagation estimates with arbitrarily small extra loss compared with the classical non-trapping propagation estimates.
-One major application of estimates of this type is to linearized Einstein equations on the Kerr(-de Sitter) spacetimes.
-The novelty of this paper is that we associate different orders to different boundary faces in the blown-up compactified cotengent bundle.
+In this paper we prove propagation estimates with arbitrarily small extra loss of regularity compared with the classical non-trapping propagation estimates when the operator is symmetric up to subleading order.
+And this loss of regularity is necessary according to \cite{sbierski2015characterisation}.
+One major application of estimates of this type is to wave equations on Kerr(-de Sitter) spacetimes.
+The novelty of this paper is that we associate different orders to different boundary faces in the blown-up compactified cotangent bundle.
 This further decomposes the positive commutator argument in \cite{hintz2021normally}.